 - Thorny skates have low resilience to fishing pressure due to low population growth rates; - The Division 3LNO thorny skate population remains low and has shown little improvement under the NAFO management regime; and - The 2017 skate catches should not exceed 4,700t (Div.
-3LNO) to improve the chances of recovery.
+3LNO), to improve the chances of recovery.

-As you know, NAFO Parties have repeatedly failed to heed scientific advice for the skate TAC.
-Adherence to scientific advice is at the core of Canadian fisheries policy principles.
+As you know, NAFO Parties have repeatedly failed to heed scientific advice for the skate Total Allowable Catch (TAC).
+Given its leadership in skate fishery management and science, the US has an important role to play in negotiation of the TAC.
+Moreover, adherence to scientific advice is at the core of US fisheries policy principles.
 It seems clear that precautionary reference points and management objectives are not only warranted for skates, but also may be key to getting long-awaited recovery on track and ensuring the sustainability of associated fisheries.